 Parans’ solutions are a contributor in all sustainable construction projects, both regarding humans and the environment aspect.

 It is shown in studies that natural light has a good and positive impact on our health.
 We feel better and thrive better in indoor environments filled with natural light.
 The learning capability increases and we become more productive.
 The natural light has an important impact on the human production of hormones that keep us awake at the right time and make us sleep well during the night.

 Today more than half of the world’s population lives in cities and the urbanization creates today a huge interest to densify the cities, and at many places in the world this means that the daylight will be a challenge.
 Deep buildings, dens block structure, increased demands on energy efficiency and older buildings to be adapted to new types of uses means that more and more people risk ending up in living and working environments with insufficient daylight.

 The green certification systems such as LEED, BREEAM and WELL Building Standard rewards the use of natural light.
-Parans’ solutions could contribute to gain points within these systems which in the end also means an increased property value.
-In many countries, it is more and more common with requirements including the total amount of natural light during a year, which also includes the use of sunlight.
+Parans’ solutions can contribute to gain points within these systems which in the end also means an increased property value and is a question about employer branding.

 For detailed information about potential applications, the benefits of natural light and what solutions to suit your needs, download our Light Guide.

 Natural light from windows is a great light resource but at the same time difficult to use.
 It quickly disappears further into the room and easily creates great contrasts and glare, especially in deep rooms.
 The Parans system work well in combination with rooms with windows.
 The light levels from windows and the Parans system often coincide both in time and intensity and with a suitable number of Parans' luminaires, the light levels can be kept even in the whole room.